 MGL's five standing Board Committees assist the Board in its oversight role.
 Board members have access to all Board Committee meeting papers and may attend any Board Committee meeting.
-Subsequent to each Board Committee meeting, the minutes are included in the Board papers and presented to the Board by the respective Committee Chairs.
+Subsequent to each Board Committee meeting, the minutes are included in the Board papers and a summary of the major matters considered at each meeting is presented to the Board by the respective Committee Chairs.